mah115/WEEDOX40firmware/README.md

 - Extruder will brush both sides of the nozzle before printing.
 - Extruder nozzle will stay at home position while heating up instead of hovering over the part.
 - Relaxed tolerances for temperature hysteresis.
+- Fixe issue where right extruder would crash into left when going to X=0.

 ## Compile requirements